Skip to main content

 ...

-targon run main.py:app --name "John Doe" --age 30 --is-active
+targon run main.py --name "John Doe" --age 30 --is-active

-• Arguments are converted to --kebab-case.
+• Parameters are converted to --kebab-case.

-• Arguments with default values are optional.
+• Parameters with default values are optional; those without are required.

 • bool flags are created as --flag/--no-flag.